Snow leopard: Conservation

-The snow leopard is listed in CITES Appendix I. They have been listed as threatened with extinction in Schedule I of the Convention on the Conservation of Migratory Species of Wild Animals since 1985.
+The snow leopard is listed in CITES Appendix I. It has been listed as threatened with extinction in Schedule I of the Convention on the Conservation of Migratory Species of Wild Animals since 1985.

-Hunting snow leopards has been prohibited in Kyrgyzstan since the 1950s.
-In India, the snow leopard is granted the highest level of protection under the Wildlife Protection Act, 1972, and hunting is sentenced with imprisonment of 3–7 years.
-In Nepal, they have been legally protected since 1973, with penalties of 5–15 years in prison and a fine for poaching and trading them.
+Hunting of the snow leopard has been prohibited in Kyrgyzstan since the 1950s.
+In India, it has been granted the highest level of protection under the Wildlife Protection Act, 1972, and hunting is punishable with a imprisonment of three to seven years.
+In Nepal, it has been legally protected since 1973, with penalties of 5–15 years in prison and a fine for poaching and trading it.

-Since 1978, they have been listed in the Soviet Union's Red Book and is still inscribed today in the Red Data Book of the Russian Federation as threatened with extinction.
+Since 1978, the snow leopard has been listed in the Soviet Union's Red Book and is still inscribed today in the Red Data Book of the Russian Federation as threatened with extinction.
 Hunting snow leopards is only permitted for the purposes of conservation and monitoring, and to eliminate a threat to the life of humans and livestock.
-Smuggling of snow leopard body parts is punished with imprisonment and a fine.
+Smuggling of snow leopard body parts is punishable with imprisonment and a fine.
 Hunting snow leopards has been prohibited in Afghanistan since 1986.

-In China, they have been protected by law since 1989; hunting and trading snow leopards or their body parts constitute a criminal offence that is punishable by the confiscation of property, a fine and a sentence of at least 10 years in prison.

-They have been protected in Bhutan since 1995.
+In China, the snow leopard has been protected by law since 1989; hunting it and trading its body parts constitute a criminal offence that is punishable by the confiscation of property, a fine and a sentence of at least 10 years in prison.
+The species has been protected in Bhutan since 1995.